veeambestpractise/best-practices-guide/resource_planning/sizing_a_backup_proxy.md

 traditional agent-based solutions.
-However, consider that instead of using all VMs as processing power for all backup operations (including data transport, source deduplication and compression), Veeam Backup & Replication uses its central proxy and repository resources.
-Overall, required CPU and RAM resources are normally below 5% (and in many cases below 3%) of all virtualization resources utilized by backup and replication jobs.
+However, consider that instead of using all VMs as processing power for all backup operations (including data transport, source deduplication and compression), Veeam Backup & Replication uses its proxy and repository resources to offload the virtual infrastructure.
+Overall, required CPU and RAM resources utilized by backup and replication jobs are typically below 5% (and in many cases below 3%) of all virtualization resources.

-## How Many VMs per Job?
+## How many VMs per job?

 * For per job backup files: 30 VMs per job
 * For per VM backup files: 300 VMs per job

 Consider that some tasks within a job are still sequential processes.
-For example a merge process that write the oldest incremental file into the full file is started after the last VM finishes backup processing.
+For example, a merge process that write the oldest incremental file into the full file is started after the last VM finishes backup processing.
 If you split the VMs into multiple jobs these background processes are parallelized and overall backup window can be lower.
-Be as well carefull with big jobs when you use Storage Snapshots at Backup from Storage Snapshots.
-Guest processing and Scheduling of jobs that contain multiple snapshots can lead into difficult scheduling situation and Jobs that spend time waiting for (free) ressources.
-A good size for Jobs that write to per VM chain enabled repositories is 50-200 VMs per Job.
+Be as well careful with big jobs when you use Storage Snapshots at Backup from Storage Snapshots.
+Guest processing and Scheduling of jobs that contain multiple snapshots can lead into difficult scheduling situation and Jobs that spend time waiting for (free) resources.
+A good size for jobs that write to per VM chain enabled repositories is 50-200 VMs per Job.

 Also, remember that the number of running backup jobs should not exceed